Clemson vs. South Carolina NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Clemson has combined with its opponents to put up more than 43 points in seven of 11 games this season.
+- Clemson has combined with its opponents to score more than 43 points in seven of 11 games this season.

-- In 50% of South Carolina's games this season (5/10), the teams combined to score more than Saturday's total of 43.
+- In 50% of South Carolina's games this season (5/10), the teams combined to score more than Saturday's over/under of 43.

 - The two teams combine to score 49.8 points per game, 6.8 more than the over/under in this contest.

-- This contest's total is 2.9 points greater than the 40.1 these two squads combine to allow per game this season.

-- The Tigers and their opponents have scored an average of 49.6 points per game in 2021, 6.6 more than Saturday's total.

-- The 43-point total for this game is 7.1 points below the 50.1 points per game average total in Gamecocks games this season.
+- The 50.1 PPG average total in Gamecocks games this season is 7.1 points more than this game's over/under.

 Clemson Stats and Trends